Khanos/southern-code-challenge/README.md

 - [x] Configs to Seed the database using drizzle.
 - [x] Implement a backend API to manage products.
 - [x] Implement a backend API to manage likes.
 (Refactor Likes component to use the API)
-- [-] Implement a backend API to manage comments.
+- [x] Implement a backend API to manage comments.
 (Refactor Comments component to use the API)
 - [x] Create a README file with instructions on how to set up and run the project locally.
 - [-] Add test coverage for critical parts of the application.
 Probably jest and react-testing-library.
-- [-] Improve the UI with better styling.
-(Tailwind CSS)
+- [x] Improve the UI with better styling.
+(Tailwind CSS). * Needs more love *
 - [-] Add a custom domain to the Vercel deployment. ([3dproduct.epilef.app](https://epilef.org))
 - [-] Send email to Southern Code's interviewers with the repository link.
 - [-] Invite Southern Code's interviewers to the repository.